Freedom in the many-worlds interpretation

-Hoefer makes the case for this in classical physics in \cite{Hoefer2002FreedomFromTheInsideOut}.
+Independently, Hoefer makes the case for this ``inside-out freedom'' in classical special relativity, in \citep{Hoefer2002FreedomFromTheInsideOut}.

-Independently, I proposed that these blank parameters may be filled in later, when choosing the measurement settings, so that quantum measurements have definite results without changing the Schr\"odinger equation, without collapse, without adding new variables, and without creating new worlds \cite{Stoica2008ConvergenceAndFreeWill,Stoica2008FlowingWithAFrozenRiver,Stoica2021PostDeterminedBlockUniverse} (also see \cite{aaronson2013ghostQM}).
+But if we accept Wheeler's idea of agents that participate to the initial conditions, we can apply it much strongly, to avoid the violations of unitary evolution apparently required by the wavefunction collapse, but also the branching into more worlds.
+This should be possible too, if our choices \emph{now} can contribute to the initial conditions at the beginning of the universe, as I explained in \citep{Stoica2008ConvergenceAndFreeWill,Stoica2008FlowingWithAFrozenRiver,Stoica2021PostDeterminedBlockUniverse} (also see Scott Aaronson's articles building on this idea in {\citealp{aaronson2013ghostQM}}).
+If there are yet unspecified values for some degrees of freedom, left blank, they can be adjusted later to lead to a unique outcome for each measurement without having to collapse or branch the wavefunction.
+These blank parameters may be filled in later, when choosing the measurement settings, so that quantum measurements have definite results without changing the Schr\"odinger equation, without collapse, without adding new variables, and without creating new worlds.

+This can be understood as ``superdeterminism'', if we take the view that the initial conditions are already given at the beginning, but in such a way as to ensure the uniqueness of the outcomes of measurements without appealing to collapse or branching.
+Or it can be understood as ``retrocausality'', if we adopt a four-dimensional block universe view as in relativity, but allow the state of the universe to be specified by constraints distributed at various places and moments in time, that is, not all of them being specified at the Big Bang {\citep{Stoica2021PostDeterminedBlockUniverse}}.

+I think the best way to think of them is in terms of sheaves of local solutions that can be extended to global solutions \citep{Stoica2012QMGlobalAndLocalAspectsOfCausalityInQuantumMechanics,Stoica2021PostDeterminedBlockUniverse}.
+And, as a bonus, it allows free-will as prime mover unmoved, so a libertarian kind of free-will, but in a deterministic world whose initial conditions are not yet determined {\citep{Stoica2008ConvergenceAndFreeWill}} .
+This is consistent with Wheeler's interpretation of the delayed choice experiment as making the case for a participatory universe, but in a different way, in which unitary evolution is saved (without resorting to many worlds) {\citep{Stoica13TheTaoOfItAndBitSpringer}}.